National Center for High-Performance Computing

-The National Center for High-Performance Computing (NCHC; 國家高速網路與計算中心 (Guójiā Gāosù Wǎnglù Yǔ Jìsuàn Zhōngxīn)) is one of ten national-level research laboratories under National Applied Research Laboratories (NARL), headquartered at Hsinchu Science Park, Hsinchu, Taiwan.
+The National Center for High-Performance Computing (NCHC; 國家高速網路與計算中心 (Guójiā Gāosù Wǎnglù Yǔ Jìsuàn Jhōngsīn)) is one of ten national-level research laboratories under National Applied Research Laboratories (NARL), headquartered at Hsinchu Science Park, Hsinchu, Taiwan.

 History

 The research center was opened in 1993.
 In November 2018 the National Center for High-Performance Computing owned supercomputer Taiwania 2 debuted at number 20 on the TOP500 list of fastest supercomputers.

 Operations

 The NCHC is Taiwan's primary facility for high-performance computing (HPC) resources including large-scale computational science and engineering, cluster and grid computing, middleware development, visualization and virtual reality, data storage, networking, and HPC-related training.
 The NCHC is also responsible for the operation of the 20 Gbit/s Taiwan Advanced Research and Education Network (TWAREN), the national education and research network of Taiwan.
 The NCHC supports academia and industry with hardware and software, advanced research and application development, and professional training.
 Its Free Software Lab developed and maintains the free disk cloning utility Clonezilla.